 San Diego State University will soon see the addition of a larger telescope at its Mount Laguna Observatory.
 Dedicated in 1968, the Observatory has continued to grow and modernize to enhance the teaching, training, and research missions of the Department of Astronomy.
-The new telescope will have an aperture of 1.25-meters (50-inches) and is expected to be in operation in a year and a half.
-It will have a clear field of view of 0.6 degrees (larger than the apparent size of the moon on the sky), and will use a large format detector for digital imaging.
-The new telescope will collect 56% more light than the largest telescope now in use at MLO and thus be able to study fainter objects.
+The new telescope will have an aperture of 1.25-meters (50-inches) and is expected to be in operation in 2014.
+The telescope will be an f/2/6.5 RC optical design with corrector.
+The field of view will be approximately 25 minutes if arc (almost the diameter of the full moon on the sky) with a plate scale of approximately 0.37 arc seconds/pixel when used with a large format (4096^2) CCD detector for optical imaging.
+The new telescope will produce sharper images and collect 56% more light than the largest telescope now in use at MLO and thus be able to study fainter objects.

 The telescope will take advantage of the dark skies and steady images found on Mount Laguna, in combination with large blocks of observing time, to exploit the time domain to study phenomena that are transient, require periodic short visits, or require extended periods of observation.
 Additionally, the telescope will do targeted, follow-up studies of new objects discovered by large survey telescopes coming on-line at other observatories such as PanStarrs (Panoramic Survey Telescope & Rapid Response System) and the LSST (Large Synoptic Survey Telescope).
 Such targeted studies can only be made from smaller observatories with dedicated facilities.